HundredVisionsGuy/webanalyst/project/README.md

-# Project Name: Web Page Project
+# Project Name: Single Web Page

 ## Project Description
-***GOAL***: Students are asked to create a single web page that uses headers, paragraphs, lists, links, text formatting, and images to mark up information about a single topic of your choice.
+***GOAL***: Students are asked to create a single web page designed to give information about a student-selected topic using Headings (h1 & h2), paragraphs, links, and bold and italics.

 ### HTML Level = 101
-This project does meet the requirements for attaining the next level in HTML.
+This project does not meet the requirements for attaining the next level in HTML.

 ### CSS Level = 101
 This project does not meet the requirements for attaining the next level in CSS.